 What’s the Deal with Warlocks?

-Instead of other spellcasting classes, which have the Spellcasting class feature, warlocks have something called Pact Magic.
+Unlike other spellcasting classes, which have the Spellcasting class feature, warlocks have something called Pact Magic.
 You do not add your warlock level to your other levels when determining how many spell slots you have on the Multiclass Spellcaster table.
 Instead, the spell slots granted by Pact Magic are in addition to the ones granted by Spellcasting.
 What’s really cool about this is that you can use spell slots granted by Pact Magic to cast spells from another spellcasting class, and vice versa.
 Also, given that all of their spell slots are of the same level, and that level gets higher as you advance in warlock levels, taking some levels as a warlock can be a very appealing option for some multiclass characters.

 Don’t Trust Everything You Read Online